elasticio/code-component/README.md

 async function run(msg) {
   console.log('Incoming message is %s', JSON.stringify(msg));
   const body = { result : 'Hello world!' };
-  await this.emit('data', { body });
+  // You can emit as many data messages as required await this.emit('data', { body });
   console.log('Execution finished');
 }
 ```

+Please note if you have a simple one-in-one-out function you can simply return a JSON object as a result
+of your function, it will be automatically emitted as data.

 ## Common usage scenarios

 ### Calling an external REST API